modhtom/QVM/README.md

 - Write unit tests for new code to maintain functionality.
 - Follow the existing coding style and conventions in the project.
 - If your feature requires additional setup or dependencies, include them in the documentation.

 ---

+## Developer Roadmap & To-Do List

+If you're looking to contribute or understand current development priorities, check the **[`TO-DOs.md`](./TO-DOs.md)** file.
+It outlines:

+- **Critical Bugs & Fixes**: Known issues that need immediate attention.
+- **Refactoring Goals**: Areas of the backend and frontend that require cleanup or modularization.
+- **Performance Improvements**: FFmpeg optimization, caching, and cloud storage migration.
+- **Planned Features**: Account systems, live previews, font uploads, and enhanced text rendering.
+- **Hosting & Deployment**: Migration roadmap from local file storage to scalable cloud infrastructure.

+> **Tip for New Contributors:** Start with medium-priority items in `TO-DOs.md` (e.g., refactoring or frontend cleanup) to familiarize yourself with the codebase before tackling core bugs or backend logic.

+---